kt474/ffwrapped-blog/posts/tutorial.md

 export default App;
 ```

 And we're all done!
-Here's what the final product should look like.
+Here's a look at the final product.

 ![tutorial image](tutorial_img.png)